CelliesProjects/ESP32_VS1053_Stream/README.md

 A streaming library for esp32 with a separate vs1053 mp3/ogg/aac/wav decoder.

-This library plays http, https (insecure mode) and chunked streams and parses the stream metadata.
+With this library you can play http, https (insecure mode) and chunked audio streams.

-Supports playback of mp3, ogg, aac, aac+ and wav files/streams.
+-  Supports playback of mp3, ogg, aac, aac+ and wav files/streams.

+-  You can set some callbacks on parsed stream metadata becoming available.
+These are `audio_showstation()` and `audio_showstreamtitle()`.
+A callback for EOF is also available.
+This is `audio_eof_stream()`.
+See the example code.

-If a playlists is opened the file is parsed and the first link found is followed.
+-  If a playlists is opened the file is parsed and the first url found is followed.
+You can use `lastUrl()` to get that url.

 This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.